ablanco1950/LicensePlate_RoboflowAPI_Filters_PaddleOCR/README.md

 The first field is the license plate detected and the second is the number of snapshots of that license plate.

-As a maximum number of snapshots of 10 has been set (LimitSnapshot=10 parameter in the program), to avoid noise, the license plate of the A96886 car that was going faster and that only recorded one snapshot does not appear (it can be checked in the VIDEOLicenseResults.txt logging file)
+As a maximum number of snapshots of 10 has been set (LimitSnapshot=10 parameter in the program), to avoid noise, the license plate of the A3K961 car and that only recorded two snapshot, does not appear (it can be checked in the VIDEOLicenseResults.txt logging file)

 The program is prepared to run in a time of 800 seconds (parameter: TimeLimit) so you have to wait that time until it ends.